 • For Alex: Caloric baseline is 1700 calories per day

-If your interested in learning how to understand your calories for sustainable weight loss and weight management, this 30-day weight loss challenge is perfect for you.
+If you are interested in learning how to understand your calories for sustainable weight loss and weight management, this 30-day weight loss challenge is perfect for you.

 Step #2: Make a portion ratio to remember.